aeraki-mesh/website/content/en/docs/v1.0/tutorials/global-rate-limit.md

 ## Understand what happened

-In the configuration issued to the Sidecar Proxy, Aeraki sets up the MetaProtocol Proxy in the FilterChain corresponding to the service in the VirtualInbound Listener.
+In the configuration sent to the Sidecar Proxy, Aeraki sets up the MetaProtocol Proxy in the FilterChain corresponding to the service in the VirtualInbound Listener.

 Aeraki translates MetaRouter to global rate limiting filter route configuration, which is distributed to the MetaProtocol Proxy via Aeraki.